Intern programme

 Internship Application Process

-- The JCBRN Defence COE may contact the candidate and, if necessary, request further clarification.
+- The JCBRN Defence COE may contact the candidate and if necessary request further clarification.

-The deadline for Applications is 12 December 2025.
+The deadline for Applications is May 17 2026